Online Hoaxes: Amazing Hoax Tips That Will Change the World and Make You Look 25 Years Younger

 Deals That Are Too Good to Be True

 We all want the most “bang” for our buck, but most of the time if a deal seems like it is too good to be true, it is.
 Cadillac is giving free cars to the first ten people who register?
 Doubtful.
 Nike is giving away a free pair of high-tops to everyone who shares their posts?
 Unlikely.
-Miracle cure for COVID19?
-Not according to the CDC’s latest information.
+Miracle cure for cancer?
+Not verifiable.

 Any post that invites you to click a link to register for a free big-ticket giveaway or a product that claims to be “a miracle” is, most likely, not legitimate.
 If you’re not sure, visit the company’s website and check to see if they have any contests or giveaways listed.
 Never click the links provided to “claim your prize.”
 Or to “check out this unbelievable story.”